 The proposed bill mandates that public schools in Arkansas provide instruction on human growth and development for students in grades six through twelve, starting in the 2025-2026 school year.
-This instruction must include specific educational materials, such as a high-definition ultrasound video demonstrating early fetal development and a computer-generated animation illustrating the process of fertilization and stages of human development in the uterus.
-The bill also stipulates that this instruction should be integrated into classes covering human biology, contraception, and sexually transmitted diseases or infections.
+This instruction must include a high-definition ultrasound video demonstrating early fetal development and a computer-generated animation illustrating the fertilization process and stages of human development within the uterus.
+The bill specifies that this instruction should be integrated into classes covering human biology, contraception, and sexually transmitted diseases or infections.

-Additionally, the bill amends existing laws to include a new requirement for human growth and development education, specifically referencing the need for compliance with this instruction in the assurance statements submitted by public school superintendents.
-The language of the bill clarifies the definition of "public school" to encompass both traditional public schools and open-enrollment public charter schools, ensuring that the new educational requirements apply broadly across different types of educational institutions.
+Additionally, the bill amends existing laws to include a new requirement for human fetal growth and development education, which is now referenced in the assurance statements that public school superintendents must submit.
+The definition of "public school" is clarified to encompass both traditional public schools and open-enrollment public charter schools.
+This legislative change aims to enhance the educational curriculum regarding human growth and development in Arkansas public schools.

 Statutes affected: HB 1946: 6-15-202(f)